CaptainDario/DaKanji-Dependencies/README.md

 # DaKanji-Dependencies

 A repository to bundle dependencies such as dynamic libraries, modified packages and assets used by DaKanji.

-The release section contains files matching the DaKanji releases
+The release section contains those files matching the DaKanji releases.
-* mecab dictionary
-* mecab windows .dll
-* tensorflow lite dynamic libraries

 ## flutter_appavailability
 Custom version of `flutter_appavailability` to make the project buildable again.